-- Remove your current PSU from the Fuel and install the ATX one, DO NO PLUG ANY cables yet including power, if it has a power switch keep it in the OFF position - Remove ALL PCI cards from the Fuel and unplug all hard drives, cd-rom, tape drives etc. - Swing the HDD cage outwards (you may need to undo a screw to do that) - Remove the blue air duct - Plug the main ATX cable into the adapter, you will likely need to work with the thick cable bundle so that it bends at all the right places

-• Plug the adapter into motherboard

-\\ DO NOT plug the 12v board yet.
+- Remove your current PSU from the Fuel and install the ATX one, DO NOT PLUG ANY cables yet including power, if it has a power switch keep it in the OFF position - Swing the HDD cage outwards (you may need to undo a screw to do that) - Remove the blue air duct - Plug the main ATX cable into the adapter, you will likely need to work with the thick cable bundle so that it bends at all the right places - You can now plug the mains power cable and turn on your ATX PSU (if there's a switch) in the version 2 you should see blue standby light (that's good news so far).
+If you do unplug the power cable again.
+If you see no standby light likely your ATX PSU is broken, verify that and contact me. - Plug the adapter into motherboard, the adapter will fit very snugly and rest against the metal fuel case, it will certainly require some work to insert it into the socket - DO NOT plug the 12v board yet. - Plug the RS232 cable into the motherboard (just below the scsi socket) and set up serial terminal on your other PC to 38400 8N1

-- Plug the RS232 cable into the motherboard (just below the scsi socket) and set up serial terminal on your other PC to 38400 8N1 - Plug the power cable into the PSU (and if available turn on the switch on the PSU), DO NOT TURN THE FUEL ON yet. - Observe the L1 output on the terminal, you should end up with an L1 prompt. \\ If you do not see the prompt abort and contact me immediately, DO NOT PROCEED with further steps. - In the L1 prompt, issue the command env and look at the voltages, you should see voltages for 5V aux and 3.3V aux the levels should be close to the expected values.
-Also, look at the FAN speeds in some adapter versions you might also see a reading for the PSU FAN (FAN 5), about 1800-1900 RPM).

-$^{}$ If the voltages are too far from 5v and 3.3v - abort and contact me immediately, DO NOT PROCEED with further steps.
+- Plug the power cable into the PSU (and if available turn on the switch on the PSU), DO NOT TURN THE FUEL ON yet. - Observe the L1 output on the terminal, you should end up with an L1 prompt. - If you do not see the prompt abort and contact me immediately, DO NOT PROCEED with further steps. - In the L1 prompt, issue the command "env" and look at the voltages, you should see voltages for 5V aux and 3.3V aux the levels should be close to the expected values. (version 1 only) Also, look at the FAN speeds you should see a reading for the PSU FAN (FAN 5), about 1800-1900 RPM). (versions 2 and 3 provide FAN signal only when power is on) - If the voltages are too far from 5v and 3.3v abort and contact me immediately, DO NOT PROCEED with further steps.